 Enjoy Both Nature and History in Ohio’s Own Cuyahoga Valley National Park

-When you think of a typical National Park it’s probably places out west, huge sequoias, grand mountain ranges, and epic landscapes that seem other worldly.
+When you think of a typical National Park it’s probably placed out west, huge sequoias, grand mountain ranges, and epic landscapes that seem otherworldly.
 Northeast Ohio is usually not one of the first places that come to mind, but there is a hidden gem tucked in the region that is a beautiful National Park.
-It’s called Cuyahoga Valley National Park, and has been in existence from the mid 1970s.
+It’s called Cuyahoga Valley National Park, and has been in existence from the mid-1970s.
 What separates this park from many others is that it has a number of very unique benefits and attractions.

 Of course, the main draw is a natural beauty.
 With over 20,000 thousand acres under federal management, there are many hiking and mountain biking trails that wind through the forest.
 Not to mention, there are a number of spectacular waterfalls inside the park, including the most popular the 65 foot Brandywine Falls along the Brandywine Gorge Trail.

 One of the most popular features of Cuyahoga Valley National Park has to be the Ohio and Erie Canal Towpath Trail.
 This trail follows alongside the once famous Erie Canal, built in the mid-1800s it was designed to move goods such as crops from the Midwest to the East Coast in a fashion that would take less time.
 The vessels were pulled in many spots by horses and mules, along the towpath trails.